Justin1002/Database_Systems_Movie_Finder/README.md

 # Movie Finder
 # Project by Justin Ly and Yakov Yuzhakov

+## Introduction
+Have you ever watched a movie, and noticed great chemistry between the actors/actresses ?
+Did their performance leave you wanting more?
+Everyone can relate to nights spent scrolling through Netflix, trying to find something to watch.
+Fear not!
+Movie Finder is a movie query application that can help match you to perfect movies for your night in!
+You can query movies by characteristics such as running time, actor/actress combinations and much more!

 ## Getting started

 ### For the database (mySQL version 8.0.27)
 1. replace the file header `/home/justin1002/Desktop/University of Waterloo/Semester 1/ECE 656/Project/movie-finder-project/` with the location of your local repository
 2. run the command `mysql --local-infile -u [USERNAME] -p < loadData.sql in the server folder